 2 Getting started

-This chapter will give you the minimum information you need to know in order to get started reading this book, and it will point you to other places in the book where you can find more information.
+This chapter gives you the minimum information you need to know in order to get started working through this book, and it will point you to other places in the book where you can find more information.

 2.1 Installing R and RStudio